 In Acts 8, Peter confronted Simon the sorcerer because he had offered money in exchange for empowerment to give people the Holy Ghost.

 Peter did not tell Simon the sorcerer that his sins were already forgiven.
-Instead, Peter says: “REPENT therefore of this thy WICKEDNESS, and pray God, if perhaps THE THOUGHT OF THINE HEART MAY BE FORGIVEN THEE. “
+Instead, Peter tells him to repent.

 God is a loving and forgiving God, and he desires to forgive people of their sins, but they must turn away from their sins and turn to him to be forgiven.
 Consider the words of God through the prophet Zechariah: